danmayer/deferred-server/README.md

   * Each server gets its own S3 buckets
   * Signed scripts are stored to view / edit on server.
 Also, lets system know what types of scripts are being used
   * Call Redis and increment a counter each time a script or server is called or used.
 Need a way to track usage
+  * Create a unique S3 / EC2 key-pair for each server, possibly allow users to actually see / connect to the EC2 boxes

 __Feature Ideas__